javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 ## Event Loop

 The *event loop* concept is very simple.
-There's an endless loop, when the JavaScript engine waits for tasks, executes them and then sleeps, waiting for more tasks.
+There's an endless loop, where the JavaScript engine waits for tasks, executes them and then sleeps, waiting for more tasks.

 The general algorithm of the engine: